Overconvergent Hilbert modular forms via perfectoid modular varieties: Comparison to Andreatta--Iovita--Pilloni's geometric Hilbert modular forms

 \subsection{The Andreatta--Iovita--Pilloni-torsor}

 Like in the elliptic case, Andreatta--Iovita--Pilloni construct integral sheaves of Hilbert modular forms on the Hilbert modular variety as a formal scheme over $\O_F$.
-In order to define such a sheaf on the full Hilbert modular variety over $\O_F$, not just on the Rapoport locus, the definition of the Pilloni-torsor in the Hilbert case is not just the straighforward adaptation of the elliptic case.
+In order to define such a sheaf on the full Hilbert modular variety over $\O_F$, the definition of the Pilloni-torsor in the Hilbert case is not just the straightforward adaptation of the elliptic case (the issue appears away from the Rapoport locus, i.e.\ on the closed subscheme concentrated in the special fibre where the abelian scheme does not satisfy the Rapoport condition).
 Instead, Andreatta--Iovita--Pilloni in \cite[\S4.1]{AIP3} explain how this definition needs to be modified by endowing the sheaf $\omega_{\mathcal A}$ with an integral structure $\omega^{\mathrm{int}}$ (denoted by $\mathcal F$ \textit{op.\ cit.}) which, when $p$ is ramified in $F$, is different to the canonical one.
 We briefly recall the construction, with the minor modification that as before we present it in the analytic setting over $L$ rather than in the excellent Noetherian setting of \cite[\S4.1]{AIP3}.

 \begin{definition} \begin{enumerate} \item For any $m\in \Z_{\geq 1}$, let $\epsilon^{\mathrm{can}}_{m}:=1/p^{m+1}$ as before.
 Then \cite[Cor.~A.2]{AIP2} implies that, for $0\leq \epsilon\leq \epsilon^{\mathrm{can}}_{m}$, the universal semi-abelian variety $\mathcal A$ on $\mathcal X(\e)$ admits a canonical subgroup $H_m\subseteq \mathcal{A}$ of order $p^{m}$, \'etale locally isomorphic to $\O_F/p^m\O_F$. \item We denote by $\mathcal X_{\Ig(p^m)}(\epsilon)\to \mathcal X(\epsilon)$ the finite \'etale $(\O_F/p^m\O_F)^\times$-torsor which relatively represents isomorphisms $\O_F/p^m\O_F\to H_m^\vee$ of adic spaces with $\O_F$-module structure \end{enumerate} \end{definition}